pni-libraries/python-pninexus/doc/sphinx/nexus_attributes.rst

     y= 0.0
     z= 0.0

 There is not too much more to day about that.
+When reading and writing multidimensional data numpy arrays must be used in any case (also for strings).